-Hair tufts and sacral pits can be associated with underlying neural tube defects (spina bifida).
+Hair tufts and sacral pits can be associated with underlying neural tube defects (e.g. spina bifida).

 Assess the newborn’s reflexes

-Palmar grasp reflex is a primitive reflex.
-It appears as early as 16 weeks in utero and persists until five or six months of age.
-When an object is placed in the infant’s hand and strokes their palm, the fingers will close and they will grasp it with a palmar grasp.14
+When an object is placed in the infant’s hand and strokes their palm, the fingers will close and they will grasp it with a palmar grasp.8

-Sucking reflex – causes the child to instinctively suck anything that touches the roof of their mouth, and simulates the way a child naturally eats.
+Causes the child to instinctively suck anything that touches the roof of their mouth, absence of this reflex is most apparent during feeding.

-Rooting reflex – present at birth and disappears around four months of age, as it gradually comes under voluntary control.
-The rooting reflex assists in the act of breastfeeding.
-A newborn infant will turn its head toward anything that strokes its cheek or mouth, searching for the object by moving its head in steadily decreasing arcs until the object is found.15
+Present at birth and disappears around four months of age, as it gradually comes under voluntary control.
+A newborn infant will turn its head toward anything that strokes its cheek or mouth to aid breastfeeding.
+9

 To complete the examination…